Dean Walling

 Dean Anthony Walling (born 17 April 1969) is a former professional footballer.
 Although he started his career as a forward, he predominantly played as a centre-back.
 Born in Leeds, England, to parents from Saint Kitts, he played for the Saint Kitts and Nevis national team.

 He was a key player in Carlisle's Third Division win in 1995, and helped the to a promotion from the same division in 1997.
-He was also one of Carlisle's scorer's in the 1997 EFL Trophy Final at Wembley Stadium, which Carlisle won on penalties after a 0–0 draw after 120 minutes.
+He was also one of Carlisle's scorers in the penalty shootout of the 1997 Football League Trophy final at Wembley Stadium, which Carlisle won on penalties after a 0–0 draw after 120 minutes.

 He now runs a soccer club in Lincoln, coaching young players.